Pacific Islands home front during World War II: Attitude of the visiting armies

+Effects

 Changes to culture

 Generally the effect of informal interactions between the visiting armies and the local inhabitants had a far more lasting effect than the formal military activities.
 The sharp distinction between colonizer and colonized once broken, particularly by shared military service were hard to restore.

 The home comforts the American military brought to the Pacific changed the aspirations of many local peoples.
 This included the eating habits of those in the Solomon Islands through to the fashion choices of women in New Zealand.

-In those societies, like New Zealand, where a portion of the young men enlisted, as well as working in the fields and factories, women volunteered for Red Cross work and took up the professional positions left vacant by the men.
+In those societies like New Zealand, where a portion of the young men enlisted, as well as working in the fields and factories, women volunteered for Red Cross work and took up the professional positions left vacant by the men.
 In communities that had very little contact with Europeans before the war, the sudden arrival—and rapid departure—of such an unfathomable mass of men and machines had lasting religious effects, such as the so-called "cargo cults".

 Employment

-In New Caledonia employment by the military represented the first introduction to currency (46 cents a day) for many.
+In New Caledonia employment by the military represented the first introduction to currency (46 cents per day) for many.
 This was accompanied with health care and training in many tasks including driving.
 This was seen as inappropriate and leading to arrogant behavior by some French colonists.
 Uniforms were also given to local workers as a way of creating discipline and a hierarchy.

-The indigenous New Caledonians (Kanak) noted with interest that the African American soldiers, while segregated, could outrank white Americans.
-They judged that this system was superior to the one they lived in under French rule.
-Asian indentured servants in New Caledonia could not officially be employed by the Americans, however, they were heavily involved in the black market supply of goods and labor that developed.
+The indigenous New Caledonians (Kanak) noted with interest that the African American soldiers, although segregated, could outrank white Americans.
+They judged this system as superior to the one they lived under during French rule.
+Asian indentured servants in New Caledonia could not officially be employed by the Americans; however, they were heavily involved in the black market supply of goods and labor that developed.
 Their absence put pressure on the efficiency of the local nickel mines.

+In addition, French Polynesia and Wallis/Futuna sided with the Free French during the war and thousands of their residents joined the Free French Forces as the Bataillon du Pacifique (Pacific Battalion).
+It was part of the Free French Forces and served under the 1st Free French Division (1re DFL), specifically within the 4th Brigade.
+In July 1942, the 1st Marine Infantry Battalion and the Pacific Battalion No. 1 were merged to form the Marine Infantry and Pacific Battalion (Bataillon d'infanterie de marine et du Pacifique.
+Caledonia, Niue, and French Guinea also sent their troops on behalf of the Allies.
+These troops fought in various battles from North Africa and Italy.
+As part of the Pacific War, Tongan, Fijian, and elements of the Solomon Islands trained troops and guerillas to fight against Japan.
+The employment of these troops helped create reforms for wage labor and the Allied military presence brought skills such as construction, driving, vocation, etc that became useful post-war.